 The Pixel 4 XL sits on the Qualcomm Snapdragon 855 platform, with a bump to 6GB RAM and storage options of 64 or 128GB.
 The bump in RAM will likely be welcomed by those who struggled with the 4GB of the Pixel 3 XL, but in many ways the performance will be governed by software optimisation.
 As such it seems that the Pixel 4 XL doesn't suffer the same immediate background app closing problem that the Pixel 3 XL did.

 What Google has done, however, is launch a new flagship-grade device on hardware that's not quite the top of the pile.
-There's a new Snapdragon 855 Plus which is finding its way into devices like the OnePlus 7T, for example, and with the Snapdragon 865 expected to be announced in December 2019 and appearing in devices from February 2020, for the hardcore fans this isn't quite at the cutting edge.
+There's a new Snapdragon 855 Plus which is finding its way into devices like the OnePlus 7T, for example, and with the Snapdragon 865 announced in December 2019 and appearing in devices from February 2020, for the hardcore fans this isn't quite at the cutting edge.

 In terms of absolute performance that may not matter as much as the spec sheet perception might come across, because the Pixel 4 XL runs fast and smooth - and we've found it to be a great phone for consuming media and playing games like PUBG Mobile and Call of Duty.